 What do we do in a session?

-If we feel you have some anger that needs expressing - I may have you create a splatter painting or break some plates.
-If you want to explore parts of your identity, I may have you create a magazine collage of images that speak to you.
-If you are honoring a person you lost, I may have you use a wood burner to carve their name into a memorial box.
+If there is anger you need to release, I may have you create a splatter painting or break some plates.
+If there are parts of your identity we want to understand, I may have you create a magazine collage of images that speak to you.

 Depending on the art activity, we may work side by side, talk, or work in silence.
 Everything we do is uniquely tailored to your needs, skills, and comfort level.

-After an art therapy activity, we may sit and talk about what the process was like and what you learned, felt, released, or experienced.
+After an art therapy activity, we often talk about what the process was like and what you learned, felt, released, or experienced.